 Last week I took part in Skipton Go-Tri.
 A 200 metre swim, a 9.5k bike and a 2.5k run.
 It allows those interested in triathlon to get an idea of what it’s all about and for the more experienced it’s a great way to practise transitions or do some training.

 So here’s what I learnt.

-8. Don’t neglect one discipline.
-I’m not mad-keen on cycling, partly because I live on a huge hill in Yorkshire.
+4. Don’t neglect one discipline.
+I’m not mad-keen on cycling, mainly because I’m not very confident on a bike.
 However half way around, with tired legs, I realised more bike training would have really helped.

-9. Just relax.
-This is particularly true when it comes to the swim, panicking and losing your rhythm of breathing will create all manner of problems.
+5. Just relax.
+This is particularly true when it comes to the swim, panicking and losing your rhythm of breathing could create all manner of problems.

 For more information on Go Tri visit https://www.gotri.org/